Master hexagonal architecture in Rust

 A Service refers to both a trait that declares the methods of your business API, and an implementation that's provided by the domain to your inbound adapters.

-It abstracts calls to databases, sending of notifications and collection of metrics from your handlers behind a clean, mockable interface.
+It encapsulates calls to databases, sending of notifications and collection of metrics from your handlers behind a clean, mockable interface.

 Currently, our axum application state looks like this: